Yonah Schimmel's Knish Bakery: History

-About 1890, Yonah Schimmel, a Romanian immigrant, used a pushcart to start his knish bakery.
-As business grew, a small store on Houston Street was rented by Yonah and his cousin Joseph Berger.
-When Yonah left the business a few years later, Berger took over the business, retaining the original name.
-In 1910, the Bergers moved the business to the south side of Houston Street, at its current location.
+About 1910, Yonah Schimmel, an immigrant from the Austro-Hungarian province of Galicia, used a pushcart to start his knish bakery.
+As business grew, a small store at 156 Allen Street was rented by Yonah.

+By 1916, Schimmel operated knish bakeries at Allen St., 74 Rivington, 44 Ave.
+B, and 144 E. Houston (across the street from the present knishery location).

+Around 1915, Schimmel went into partnership at the 144 E. Houston St. store with Josef Berger, who had married Yonah’s cousin Rose Schimel.
+Berger eventually took over the Houston St. store, retaining the original name.

+In the 1930s, a widening of Houston St. was undertaken in order to accommodate construction of the Subway system’s Sixth Avenue line.
+At some point in the 1930s the Houston St. store moved from the North side of the street to its present location at 137 E. Houston.

+In 1931 Josef Berger died, and his son Arthur Berger operated Yonah Schimmel's Knishery until he passed in 1974.
+Arthur's widow, Lillian Berger, continued to run the bakery until approximately 1990.

 Yonah Schimmel's has been family owned since its inception and is currently operated by Yonah's great nephew, Alex Wolfman.

 In 1995, the shop's then-owner, Sheldon Keitz, was implicated in a loan-sharking scheme.
 The shop was amongst the locations where loans were repaid.

 It is as much a landmark as an eatery and has frequently been an artist's subject.
 A portrait of the Yonah Schimmel Knish Bakery by Hedy Pagremanski (b.
 1929) is in the permanent collection of the Museum of the City of New York.
 Jewish-Irish painter Harry Kernoff painted this bakery on a trip to New York in 1939.
 More recently it features in the 2009 Woody Allen film Whatever Works.

-The restaurant offers a number of varieties of knishes, including the traditional potato and kasha (buckwheat groats) knishes, known for using the same recipe since the bakery's opening, in addition to other kinds of Eastern European food such as borscht, and runs a takeout business.
-In recent years the restaurant has delivered its knishes nationally through Goldbelly, and has been featured in the site's Youtube series.
+The restaurant offers a number of varieties of knishes, including the traditional potato and kasha (buckwheat groats) knishes, known for using the same recipe since the bakery's opening, as well as dessert knishes such as Cherry-Cheese, and Blueberry-Cheese, in addition to other kinds of Eastern European food such as borscht, and runs a takeout business.
+In recent years the restaurant has delivered its knishes nationally through Goldbelly, and has been featured in the site's YouTube series.